saved-models/data-utilities/README.md

 ## Pre-requisites / caveats:

+The key requirement is Python version 3.8 or later, as the library we use for writing data schema files and editing job manifests requires this.

 A previous version of this document had a git submodule comprising our data model, based on LinkML.
 There is no longer an external dependency on this, nor any other git submodules, and the directory which it